ProximaNova/Booru-mass-editor/README.md

 # Booru mass editor

-Use this script to quickly edit individual images at websites running Gelbooru software.
-It imporves the interface at `index.php?page=post&s=view&id=#`.
+Use the Booru mass editor (BME) to quickly edit individual images at websites running Gelbooru software.
+BME also imporves the interface at `index.php?page=post&s=view&id=#` and elsewhere.

 ## Required additional software

-To use this software you <i>must</i> have the following software:
+To use BME you <i>must</i> have the following software:
 * A web browser:
-  * <b>Firefox</b> - this software works best in Mozilla Firefox.
+  * <b>Firefox</b> - BME works best in Mozilla Firefox.
-  * <b>Chrome</b> (ew) - I haven't tested this software in Google Chrome in one or more years, so it probably will not work.
+  * <b>Chrome</b> (ew) - I haven't tested BME in Google Chrome in one or more years, so it probably will not work.
-  * This software probably will not work in the following: Opera, Microsoft Edge, and Internet Explorer.
+  * BME probably will not work in the following: Opera, Microsoft Edge, and Internet Explorer.
 * A userscript add-on:
   * <b>Greasemonkey</b> for Firefox: https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/
   * <b>Tampermonkey</b> for Chrome: https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo